LiveHelperChat/doc/docs/mobile.md

 Mobile version 1.7v and lhc version 3.90v supports Mobile Notifications categories.
 They will appear as soon you will receive a one notification in the mobile app.
 After that you will be able to set custom notifications settings per notification category.

+### Ongoing trigger alerts!

+Since 3.93v you can receive in your mobile app also notifications if subject is added to the chat.

+In order to receive notification once subject is added to the chat you have

+* To be online.
+* In ongoing trigger alerts settings to choose at least one subject.
+* If it is you who added subject, notification won't be sent.
+* You have to have permission to write to that department.

 ### Testing

 The Easiest way to test is just to login to Live Helper Chat back office and go to `System configuration -> Mobile (Sessions)` and edit session record.
 In edit window just click `Send test notification`.